ASAG-ISCAS/BdryReach/README.md

     options.set_usekrylovError(1);
     options.set_max_error(DBL_MAX*Eigen::MatrixXd::Ones(2,1));
 ```
-### 2.2.4 Invoking the Boundary-based Method for Computing Outer-approximations of Reachable Sets
+### 2.2.4 Invoking the Boundary-based Method for Outer-approximating Reach Sets
 This step invokes our boundary-based method for computing outer-approximations of reachable sets.
 Please refer to **Section 2.1.1** for the meanings of various parameters.
 ```cpp
 vector<ReachableSet<double>> BdReachset = OverApprox::BdReach(mysys, options, R0_);
 ```
-### 2.2.5 The Plotting of Results
+### 2.2.5 The Plotting Results
 For plotting the graphical results, we utilize the lightweight plotting library **Matplotlib for C++**."
 For specific usage instructions,please refer to [Matplotlib for C++ Documentation](https://matplotlib-cpp.readthedocs.io/en/latest/index.html).
 ```cpp
 plt::figure_size(1200, 780);